Canon 50D vs 550D

 |Canon 40D« »||Y||-||-||-||-||-||2.0||-||-||-||Canon 40D|

 |Canon 30D« »||Y||-||-||-||-||-||2.0||-||-||-||Canon 30D|

 Studio photographers will appreciate that the Canon 50D (unlike the 550D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 50D and the 550D have been discontinued, but can regularly be found used on eBay.
 The 50D was replaced by the Canon 60D, while the 550D was followed by the Canon 600D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 Review summary: Canon 50D vs 550D

 So how do things add up?
 Is there a clear favorite between the Canon 50D and the Canon 550D?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Canon EOS 50D:

 - Larger viewfinder image: Features a viewfinder with a higher magnification (0.59x vs 0.54x).